percona/psmdb-docs/source/index.rst

 * :ref:`External SASL authentication <ext-auth>` using OpenLDAP or Active Directory
 * :ref:`Audit logging <audit-log>` to track and query database interactions of users or applications

-To understand how |Percona Server for MongoDB| compares to some of its alternatives, see :ref:`this feature comparison <compare>`.
+To understand how Percona Server for MongoDB compares to some of its alternatives, see :ref:`this feature comparison <compare>`.

 .. toctree::
    :hidden:

-   comparison
+   Feature Comparison <comparison>

 Installation
 ============